On explosions in heavy-tailed branching random walks: Limit theorem in the case of no explosion

-for $V$ having a strictly increasing continuous distribution $v$, $V > 0$ a.s. on the set of non-extinction of the process, and $v(0+)=q$, where $q$ is the extinction probability of the Galton-Watson process.
-In the general case of a function $\ell$ continuous bounded and non-zero at infinity, the above limit theorem still holds as we now briefly explain by following closely Bramson's strategy in~\cite{Bra78}.
-Define $\alpha = 1+\epsilon =\eta^{-1}$.
-The general idea in proving such a limit theorem is to prove first the convergence of the sequences $K^{(n)}\bigl(\exp(-\alpha^ns)\bigr)$ uniformly on compact sets.
-Here, $K^{(n)}(\cdot) =K^{(n)}_Z(\cdot) = K_{Z_n}(\cdot)$ is the $n$-times composition of $K_Z$ (and $K_Z$ is as in Equation~\eqref{eq:taub-moment}).
+for $V$ having a strictly increasing continuous distribution $v$, $V > 0$ a.s. on the set of nonextinction of the process, and $v(0+)=q$, where $q$ is the extinction probability of the Galton--Watson process.
+In the general case of a function $\ell$ continuous bounded and nonzero at infinity, the above limit theorem still holds, as we now briefly explain by following closely Bramson's strategy in~\cite{Bra78}.
+Define $\alpha= 1+\varepsilon=\eta^{-1}$.
+The general idea in proving such a limit theorem is to prove first the convergence of the sequences $K^{(n)} (\exp(-\alpha^ns) )$ uniformly on compact sets.
+Here, $K^{(n)}(\cdot) =K^{(n)}_Z(\cdot) = K_{Z_n}(\cdot)$ is the $n$-times composition of $K_Z$ [and $K_Z$ is as in equation (\ref {eqtaub-moment})].
 For this, define

-and notice that $H^{(n)}(s) = -\log K^{(n)}\bigl(\exp(-s)\bigr)$, so that we are left to prove the convergence of the sequence $H^{(n)} (\alpha^n s)$ as $n$ goes to infinity, for $s\geq 0$.
+and notice that $H^{(n)}(s) = -\log K^{(n)} (\exp(-s) )$, so that we are left to prove the convergence of the sequence $H^{(n)} (\alpha^n s)$ as $n$ goes to infinity, for $s\geq0$.